KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 ## Approach 3: Reduce to Substring Problem (Attempt 1: String, indexOf) ⭐
 Another approach to this problem is to reduce it to the substring problem first.
 The algorithm for this approach consists of 3 steps:
-1. Traverse the bigger tree s, and store the order of the traversal in `string_s`
+1. Serialize s - traverse the bigger tree s and store the order of the traversal in `string_s`
-2. Traverse the smaller tree t, and store the order of the traversal in `string_t`
+2. Serialize t - traverse the smaller tree t and store the order of the traversal in `string_t`
 3. Return whether or not `string_t` is a substring of `string_s`

 Things to note:
+- When we serialize a tree, we will use the letter "N" to represent a null child (see picture below).
-- When implementing steps 1 and 2, I will use the "#" symbol as a delimiter in the strings to separate node values.
-If I didn't do this, "2" would end up being a substring of "12", which is not necessarily what we want.
+- When we serialize a tree, we will use the "#" symbol as a delimiter in the strings to separate node values (see picture below).
-- I will also use the letter "N" to represent a null child. asdfasdfasdfasdasd
-- Below I have chosen to traverse the trees using a [preorder traversal]().
-If an [inorder traversal]() or a [postorder traversal]() was used instead, I would have had to differentiate between a left null child and a right null child.
+- When we serialize a tree, we will traverse the nodes using a [preorder traversal]().
+If an [inorder traversal]() or a [postorder traversal]() was used instead, we would need to differentiate between left null children and right null children.

-Insert powerpoint presentation asdfsadf.
+- When checking whether `string_t` is a substring of `string_s`, we will use Java's built in library function `indexOf()`, which returns the index of the first occurrence of `string_t` in string_s`, and -1 otherwise.

+Insert picture here.asdfasdf

 <iframe src="https://leetcode.com/playground/YfqkE2mS/shared" frameBorder="0" width="100%" height="255"></iframe>